 When Jesus told Pontius Pilate he was the truth, Pilate’s cynical response was, “What is truth?”
 We all ask this question today.
 What is the truth?
-To know what truth is we need to flush out what the truth is not.
-We need to eliminate what is not true – and this is a painful process because we’ll have to dump all the false teachings of what we want to be true.
-Thomas Aquinas said that we always have to distinguish between two different questions in life.
+To know what truth is we need to flush out what is not true.
+Eliminate what is not true is a painful process because people will have to dump all the false teachings of what they want to be true.
+Thomas Aquinas indicated that one need to distinguish between two different questions in life.
 Those questions are 1.
 What do I want to be true, and 2.
 What is true?
 To know what truth is not is to put aside the idea of what we want to be true.
 Aquinas’ point was that God wants us to drop the question of what I want to be true and to follow the question what is true.
 Aquinas tied this simple idea to this passage below:

 “I seek not my own will but the will of him who sent me” (John 5:30).